Markcmd/cse15l-lab-reports/lab1.md

   }
   }[user@sahara ~/lecture1]$
   ```
 1. The working directory:  `/home/lecture1`
 2. Output explanation: The cat command outputs the contents in the file.
 3. Is output error? why? : No, the command executed successfully.
+4. I tried a different type you file, it still works.
    ```
    [user@sahara ~/lecture1/messages]$ cat en-us.txt
    Hello World!
    [user@sahara ~/lecture1/messages]$
    ```
-   Tried different types of files.
-It still works.